mr-mr-ghost/minishell/README.md

 TODO: Fix misc. errors in tokens (if there are any)

-TODO: Dollar sign in heredoc
+TODO: Dollar sign in heredoc (maybe?)

+TODO: heredoc pipe

+TODO: cleanup the calamity of the call_pipe function in pipes_utils

 TODO: probably some memory leaks

+TODO: resolve the semi-colon question

 TODO: cleanup